Riandra4trend/CompfestAIC/README.md

 ## 1. Map Agent — Domain Mapping & URL Discovery

-The Map Agent is responsible for understanding the structural layout of a website.
-It performs controlled crawling to map URLs within a domain.
+The Map Agent is responsible for understanding the structural layout of a website at scale.
+It performs controlled crawling to discover all relevant subdomains, listing-page URLs, and detail-page URLs that serve as the foundation for downstream extraction.

 ### **Engineering Approach**

 1. **Seed Initialization**
-   Begin with a root URL (e.g., `https://example.com`).
+   Start from a root URL (e.g., https://example.com) and automatically detect additional subdomains or related entry points that belong to the same domain space.

 2. **BFS Traversal & Per-Page Processing**
    Apply a breadth-first traversal to explore the domain evenly and avoid over-crawling any deep branch.
 Each fetched page is then lightly processed to keep only useful navigable links while filtering out anything irrelevant or redundant.

 ### **Output**
-   A clean, deduplicated map of all discovered URLs — forming the foundation for the listing and PDP extraction stages.
+   A clean, deduplicated map of all discovered subdomains, all listing pages, and all URLs that directly or potentially lead to detail/product pages.

 ---